Sample Rate Converter Online

 What audio formats are supported?

-MP3, WAV, M4A, FLAC, OGG, and AAC.
-Anything your browser can decode via the Web Audio API will load, up to 200 MB.
-You can export the result as MP3 or WAV.
+MP3, WAV, M4A, FLAC, OGG, and AAC — anything your browser can decode, up to 200 MB.
+After converting you can preview the result and download it as an MP3 at any bitrate from 64 to 320 kbps.